benjamingeer/Tondauer/editions/Mendelssohn_MWV_U_123/README.md

-The source code in this directory uses [LilyPond](https://lilypond.org) and [LaTeX](https://www.latex-project.org/) to render different print editions from the same score:
+The source code in this directory uses [LilyPond](https://lilypond.org) and [LaTeX](https://www.latex-project.org/) to render different editions from the same score:

 - A critical edition
 - A performance edition